Arthur Goldberg: Supreme Court

 Perhaps Goldberg's most influential move on the Court involved the death penalty.
-Goldberg argued in a 1963 internal Supreme Court memorandum that imposition of the death penalty was condemned by the international community and should be regarded as "cruel and unusual punishment," in contravention of the Eighth Amendment.
-Finding support in this position from two other justices (William J. Brennan and William O. Douglas), Goldberg published an opinion dissenting from the Court's denial of certiorari in a case, Rudolph v.
+Goldberg argued in a 1963 internal Supreme Court memorandum that imposition of the death penalty was condemned by the international community and should be regarded as "cruel and unusual punishment" in contravention of the Eighth Amendment.
+Finding support in this position from two other justices (William J. Brennan Jr. and William O. Douglas), Goldberg published an opinion dissenting from the Court's denial of certiorari in a case, Rudolph v.
 Alabama, involving the imposition of the death penalty for rape, in which Goldberg cited the fact that only five nations responding to a UN survey indicated that they allowed imposition of the death penalty for rape, including the U.S., and that 33 states in the U.S. had outlawed the practice.

 Goldberg's dissent sent a signal to lawyers across the nation to challenge the constitutionality of capital punishment in appeals.
 As a result of the influx of appeals, the death penalty effectively ceased to exist in the United States for the remainder of the 1960s and 1970s, and the Supreme Court considered the issue in the 1972 case of Furman v.
 Georgia, where the Justices, in a 5 to 4 decision, effectively suspended the death penalty laws of states across the country on the ground of the capricious imposition of the penalty.
 That decision would be revisited in Gregg v.
 Georgia (1976), where the justices voted to allow the death penalty under some circumstances; the death penalty for rape of an adult female victim, however, would be struck down in Coker v.
 Georgia (1977).
 In 2008, the death penalty for rape of children was ruled unconstitutional by a 5 to 4 decision (Kennedy v.
 Louisiana).
 Writing for The New York Times, Adam Liptak said that Goldberg's dissent helped "create the modern movement for the abolition of the death penalty."

 Goldberg also wrote the majority opinions in Escobedo v.
 Illinois, which provided criminal defendants the right to counsel during interrogation under the Sixth Amendment and Kennedy v.
 Mendoza-Martinez, which declared unconstitutional parts of the Immigration and Nationality Act of 1952 that revoked citizenship for those that had fled the country in order to dodge the draft.

 Despite Goldberg's short tenure on the court, a number of his law clerks have gone on to become deeply influential.
 Stephen Breyer later became an Associate Justice of the Supreme Court and he held Goldberg's seat on the Court from 1994 until 2022.
 Another of Goldberg's law clerks was Harvard law professor Alan Dershowitz.
 Since other justices would be unlikely to hire a Jewish clerk, Goldberg emphasized hiring Jewish clerks.
 Six out of eight of his law clerks were Jewish.